-• Owner/Agent-Adopted Preference
+Owner/Agent-Adopted Preference

-Unit Transfer Preference: Residents who have submitted a Unit Transfer Request and who are eligible for the transfer are given preference on the internal unit transfer waiting list.
+Unit Transfer Preference: Residents who have submitted a Unit Transfer Request and who are deemed eligible for the transfer are given preference on the waiting list.
 This means that a resident transferring from one unit to another will be offered a unit before an applicant.
-Unit transfers (onproperty) will be weighted and offered in the following order:
+Unit transfers (on-property) will be weighted and offered in the following order:

 - Emergency / Safety

 - o Reasonable Accommodation Request

 - Over Housed

-- o Under Housed
+- Under Housed

 - Make an Accessible Unit Available

-• HUD Approved Preference
+HUD Approved Preferences